-I am a computational geoscientist interested in the physics of fluid flow in permeable earth materials.
-My research focuses on advancing the fundamental understanding of porous media flow and developing computational models to address practical problems in subsurface energy and environmental systems including shale gas/oil production, geological CO2 storage, subsurface hydrogen/methane storage, and their associated environmental impact on groundwater.
+I am a computational geoscientist interested in the physics of fluid flow and transport in permeable earth materials.
+My research focuses on advancing the fundamental understanding of porous media flow and developing computational models to address practical problems in subsurface energy and environmental systems including shale gas/oil production, geological CO2 storage, and contaminant transport in soil and groundwater.
+Before I joined the U of A, I was a postdoc in the Department of Energy Resources Engineering at Stanford University working with Prof. Hamdi Tchelepi.
 I completed my PhD in Civil and Environmental Engineering at Princeton University in 2016, where I worked with Prof. Michael Celia in the Subsurface Hydrology Research Group.
-Prior to joining Princeton, I received my B.S. (with highest honor) in Hydraulic Engineering from Tsinghua University in China in 2011.
+I received my B.S. (with highest honor) in Hydraulic Engineering from Tsinghua University in China in 2011.

 [upcoming] Bo Guo, Yashar Mehmani, and Hamdi Tchelepi will be chairing four sessions "Recent Advances in Pore-Scale Modeling and Experiments for Flow in Porous Media" I-IV in AGU Fall Meeting 2018 in Washington D.C. on Dec.
 10-14.
 We would love to see you there.

 [August 13, 2018] Bo Guo's paper on image-based pore-scale modeling of gas flow in organic-rich shale rock published in Advances in Water Resources . [pdf]